What is AI Photography?

 The “Is AI Art plagiarizing human artists without their consent?”
 Debate

 As you can see, the water is murky and depending on how far you wade it can get pretty deep on both ends of the spectrum.
 There are definitely conversations to be had.
 It’s not one or two artists crying about AI art plagiarizing human artists without their consent.
-There’s even reports of watermark artifacts, shutterstock logos, etc appearing in the AI-generated image.

 The conversations over copyright are legitimate and will continue to evolve with AI’s advancement.
 The question, “Is AI Art really art” still stands alone however on a more personal level.

 Is AI Art really art?
 Are AI Artists really artists?